Photonsters/anycubic-photon-docs/README.md

 # Anycubic Photon Owner's Documentation

 Use this repository to collect information on the Anycubic Photon LCD resin printer's hardware, software and usage.

+**Please note that most of the community tools, software, mods and information here do NOT  apply to the Photon-S model.
+It is fundamentally a different printer. **

 Want to help?
 Check at the bottom of this page for the [TO DO](#todo) list and open a [issue with #IWantToHelp.](https://github.com/Photonsters/anycubic-photon-docs/issues/new?title=IWantToHelp)